ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 <image src="../images/agents/agent_calculate_set_power_output_construction.png"></image>

 In addition to agents that initiate actions themselves and then perform these actions, there is a need to implement agents that perform actions initiated by other agents.
 For this class of agents, it is much easier to create a initial initiation construction in the knowledge base.
+See [**C++ Actions API**](../extended/agents/actions.md) to learn more about actions.

 ---